mrb0nj/Slack.Webhooks/README.md

 [Nuget](https://www.nuget.org/packages/Slack.Webhooks/)

-Then, create a SlackClient with your TeamName and Token
+Then, create a SlackClient with your Webhook URL.

 ```csharp
 var slackClient = new SlackClient("[YOUR_WEBHOOK_URL]");